wurli/soilgrids/README.md

 Working with data from SoilGrids poses a challenge since different soil properties are measured at different levels of granularity.
-For example, values for clay will be provided at depths 0-5cm, 5-15cm, and 15-30cm, whereas OCS will be provided as a single value for 0-30cm as a whole.
+For example, values for clay are provided at depths 0-5cm, 5-15cm, and 15-30cm, whereas OCS is provided as a single value for 0-30cm as a whole.

-In order to easily compare OCS with clay, we need to aggregate the values for clay to get a representative measurement for the whole 0-30cm.
-However, since the 3 values for clay don't all cover the same amount of depth (they cover 5, 10 and 15 centimetres respectively), we can't simply take the mean across each value.
+In order to compare OCS with clay, we need to aggregate the values for clay to get a representative mean value for the whole 0-30cm.
+However, since the 3 values for clay don't all cover the same amount of depth (they cover 5, 10 and 15 centimetres respectively), we can't simply take another average to obtain a figure.

 `SoilGrids.aggregate_means()` is a utility for aggregating the mean values provided by Soilgrids by weighting individual values according to the total depth they represent.
-This method powers other methods such as `plot_ocs_property_relationships()`, `plot_property_map()` and `ocs_correlation()`.
-The following shows how mean values are aggregated for a single point:
+This method is crucial to most of the data analysis in this package.
+The following shows how mean values are aggregated for a single
+point:

 ```python